amey0911/AWS/Certifications/Solution_Associate_Architect/01_CloudComputing/02_Cloud Service Models (IaaS, PaaS, SaaS).md

 ## Platform as a Service(PaaS)
 <ul>
-    <li>It allows you or your organization to build/run/manage the application without worrying about to set up Infrastructure.</li>
+    <li>It allows you or your organization to build/run/manage the application without worrying about setting up the Infrastructure.</li>
     <li>IT Infrastructure is managed by Cloud Service Provider</li>
     <li>Developers can focus on the developement rather than worrying about deployment.</li>
-  <li><b>Example:-</b> AWS Elastic Beanstalk Google App Engine
+  <li><b>Example:-</b> AWS Elastic Beanstalk, Google App Engine
 </ul>

 ## Software as a Service(SaaS)